 Q. I’m lactose intolerant.
 Can I use lactose-free or rice milk?

 A. Yes.
 Many sourdough starters rely on just flour and water, so milk gives it an extra boost of (sometimes but not always) lactobacilli/probiotics and sugars, not to mention a little flavor.
-Rice, soy, and other non-dairy milks may work as well–experiment until you determine what works best.
-In baking it’s certainly not a problem but keep an eye on your starter and make sure it stays fresh and doesn’t spoil.
-We’ve also heard Kefir milk is a good alternative but haven’t had a chance to try it ourselves.
+Rice, soy, and other non-dairy milks work as well–experiment until you determine what works best for you.

 Q. I do not like using commercial yeast.
 How can I make the starter without the yeast?

-A. You can omit the yeast in the starter.
-You will have to rely on the wild airborne yeast in the air to metabolize your starter.
+A. You can omit the yeast in the starter and rely on the wild airborne yeast in the air to metabolize your starter.
 Results do vary with this method but there are lots of great discussion groups about this at The Fresh Loaf, one of our favorite bread sites.
 There is also a great post about this at the Wild Yeast Blog.

 Q. How long will this starter go on?

-A. Indefinitely unless it gets contaminated.
-Once you get a healthy starter going, consider putting some aside in the freezer (1 cup in a Ziploc bag) as a back up, but we’ve been maintaining a starter in the Kitchen from 2006 and 2009 and they’re doing great.
+A. Indefinitely unless it gets contaminated, gets too cold (so goes dormant), or isn’t properly fed.
+As long as you keep your starter healthy, you’ll never run out!
+Once you get a healthy starter going, consider putting some aside in the freezer (1 cup in a Ziploc bag) as a backup.

 Q. How do I make the starter?
 Does anyone have one they can send me?